A Student How-To for Transcript Assessments

 If you choose an accredited program, like a graduate diploma or Master of Accounting, you’ll apply to the post-secondary institution, rather than through CPA Ontario.
 If you’re not sure you’ll be admitted to the accredited program, it is common for some students do both: apply to the program and submit your transcripts to CPA Ontario as a back-up option.

-A transcript assessment takes four to six weeks, followed by the second step of student registration which takes eight to ten business days.
+A transcript assessment takes up to six weeks for students educated in Canada, followed by the second step of student registration which takes eight to ten business days.

 Both steps have a deadline and need to be completed prior to the end of the current enrolment period for the first CPA PEP module, so that you can sign up before the deadline.